-Subsequently, the Defendant has appealed to the Court of Appeal against the High Court's decision for allowing part of the Application and the Court of Appeal has dismissed the Application.
+Subsequently, The Defendant has appealed to the Court of Appeal against the High Court's decision for allowing part of the Application and the Court of Appeal has dismissed the Application.
 The Plaintiff filed a motion for Leave to Appeal to Federal Court in relation to the Application where the Federal Court has decided the matter in the Defendant's favour with cost.
-The trial High Court Suit No. 22NCVC-64-01/2015 ended in January 2020 and the case is now pending preparation of notes of proceedings.
+The trial High Court Suit No. 22NCVC-64-01/2015 ended in January 2020 and the case is now pending for decision.